-- Harvard John A. Paulson School of Engineering and Applied Sciences harnesses the power of engineering and applied sciences to address the greatest challenges facing our society.
+- Harvard John A. Paulson School of Engineering and Applied Sciences discovers, designs and creates novel technologies and approaches to societal challenges in service to the world and our society.

-Harvard Medical School creates and nurtures a community of talented people committed to alleviating the human suffering caused by disease.
+Harvard Medical School creates and nurtures a diverse community of talented people committed to alleviating human suffering and improving health and well-being for all.